The Building Blocks of a Good ADHD Diagnosis

 A good clinical interview may take 2 to 3 hours, which includes time explaining to the patient what we now understand about ADHD and what it means for them.
 Many clinicians don’t have the luxury of that time — particularly pediatricians, who only have about 15 minutes for each patient interview.
 In those cases, a patient may need to return 2 or 3 times in order to convey an adequate amount of information.

-Normed rating scales: Most practitioners next use rating scales that have been used on a large number of subjects, some with ADHD and some without.
+Normed rating scales: Most practitioners use rating scales that have been used on a large number of subjects, some with ADHD and some without.
 These rating scales ask patients (or their parents) to rate their symptoms in various situations, and help the clinician get a sense of how a person’s symptoms compare to those of other people their age.
-Respected rating scales include the Connors Scales, BASC, the Brown ADD Scales, or the Barkley scales.
+Some respected rating scales include the Connors Scales, BASC, the Brown ADD Scales, or the Barkley scales.
 Parents and teachers should fill them out for children; adults can fill out their own scales.
 It is also often helpful for adults to have someone who knows them well complete a scale from their perspective.

 Physical exam: Sometimes, ADHD-like symptoms are caused by internal medical problems such as thyroid conditions or pinworms.
 A pediatrician or primary care doctor should do a complete physical exam to make sure a medical problem has not been overlooked.
 A physical exam can also assess whether an individual can safely take ADHD medication.

 All these puzzle pieces, taken together, help the clinician determine whether an ADHD diagnosis is appropriate.
 If ADHD is diagnosed, the clinician will follow up with the patient often — particularly if medication is prescribed — in order to assess the efficacy of treatment and make any adjustments to dosage or medication needed to help manage the ADHD symptoms.
 They can also determine if the initial evaluation missed anything.